papaganelli/tailnginx/README.md

 - **1d** - Last 1 day
 - **7d** - Last 7 days
 - **30d** - Last 30 days
-- **All time** - All data since app start
+- **All time** - All data since app start (default)

-This makes the app actually useful for monitoring current traffic without being overwhelmed by historical data!
+This makes it easy to focus on recent traffic or analyze historical patterns!

 ## Development